 In early times, as a matter of practicality, courthouses weren’t only used for the administration of justice.

-The Northern Licensing Bench met at the Pt Augusta Courthouse to consider applications and renewals for licenses for ‘old Publican’s Houses and billiards’, storekeepers’ licences, storekeepers’ colonial wines licenses, billard table licenses and slaughterhouse applications, (The Chronicle, 20 March 1897).
+The Northern Licensing Bench would meet at the Courthouse to consider applications and renewals for licenses for ‘old Publican’s Houses and billiards’, storekeepers’ licences, storekeepers’ colonial wines licenses, billiard table licenses and slaughterhouse applications, (The Chronicle, 20 March 1897).

-The Port Augusta Courthouse has been listed as the Port Augusta Courthouse, 1 Jervois St, Port Augusta, SA, of the Australian Heritage Database, ID number 6919, the Australian Government Department of the Environment.
+The Port Augusta Courthouse, 1 Jervois St, Port Augusta, SA, has been listed on the Australian Heritage Database, ID number 6919, the Australian Government Department of the Environment.
 More history can be read there.